MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/investigate-malicious-email-that-was-delivered.md

 |Use Threat Explorer to view headers and download email messages delivered to mailboxes     |Global Administrator <br>Security Administrator <br> Security Reader <br> Preview   |   Yes      |

 > [!NOTE]
 > *Preview* is a role and not a role group; the Preview role must be added to an existing role group for Office 365.
-The Global Administrator role is assigned the Microsoft 365 admin center ([https://admin.microsoft.com](https://admin.microsoft.com)), and the Security Administrator and Security Reader roles are assigned in the Office 365 Security & Compliance Center ([https://protection.office.com](https://protection.office.com)).
-To learn more about roles and permissions, see [Permissions in the Office 365 Security & Compliance Center](permissions-in-the-security-and-compliance-center.md).
+The Global Administrator role is assigned the Microsoft 365 admin center ([https://admin.microsoft.com](https://admin.microsoft.com)), and the Security Administrator and Security Reader roles are assigned in the Security & Compliance Center ([https://protection.office.com](https://protection.office.com)).
+To learn more about roles and permissions, see [Permissions in the Security & Compliance Center](permissions-in-the-security-and-compliance-center.md).

 ## Find and delete suspicious email that was delivered